AlexandrosPanag/My_JavaScript_Projects/README.md

 What is JavaScript?
 JavaScript is a programming language that developers use to make interactive webpages.
 From refreshing social media feeds to displaying animations and interactive maps, JavaScript functions can improve a website's user experience.
 As a client-side scripting language, it is one of the core technologies of the World Wide Web.
 For example, when browsing the internet, anytime you see an image carousel, a click-to-show dropdown menu, or dynamically changing element colors on a webpage, you see the effects of JavaScript.

-THIS SOURCE WAS TAKEN DIRECTLY: https://aws.amazon.com/what-is/javascript/
+THIS SOURCE WAS TAKEN DIRECTLY & CAN BE FOUND HERE: https://aws.amazon.com/what-is/javascript/

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]